lingfeishengtian/BianOS/README.md

 ```shell
 brew install nasm cdrtools qemu
 ```

+## Windows
+Compiling on Windows is possible but must be done in WSL.
+In addition, the ISO cannot be automatically run from ```make run``` and must be run from a virtual machine software such as VirtualBox.

 ## Make
 Assuming you understand how to use basic terminal commands, cd into the root directory and just run ```make``` which should create an os.iso file in the root directory and also a build folder.